lonelylingoes/p_reid/README.md

-This repository contains some projects which resarch on person re-identification. some datasets can be download from [here](http://robustsystems.coe.neu.edu/sites/robustsystems.coe.neu.edu/files/systems/projectpages/reiddataset.html)
+This repository contains some projects which resarch on person re-identification.
+Some datasets can be downloaded from [here](http://robustsystems.coe.neu.edu/sites/robustsystems.coe.neu.edu/files/systems/projectpages/reiddataset.html)